 All Nautique boats are stereo ready and include an auxiliary input.
 They have been pre-wired for your Nautique dealer to install a stereo.
-Limited and Team Edition Nautique boats come with a Clarion stereo with Polk Audio speakers.
+Nautique boats come with a Clarion stereo with Polk Audio speakers.
 Tower speakers can be purchased as an option.
-A digital remote control can be mounted on the lower left side of the dash pod and on the transom.
+Digital remote controls can be mounted on the transoms of all boats and on the lower left side of the dash pod in boats that do not have Nautique LINC Systems.
 The digital remote control displays all necessary control functions at your fingertip.
 See your Nautique dealer for the stereo configuration for your boat.